bernie-skipole/acremscope-pi/docs/index.md

 Create a folder ~/indiblobs

-From home folder ~ clone files from this repository
+From bernards home folder, clone files from this repository:

 git clone https://github.com/bernie-skipole/acremscope-pi.git

 This creates directory ~/acremscope-pi with the repository files beneath it

-The following services now need to be copied:
+The following services now need to be set into systemd:

 mqtttunnel.service

+mqtttunnel creates a remote ssh tunnel to webparametrics.co.uk allowing acremscope to access the mqtt server running on the pi

 remoteaccess.service

+remoteaccess creates a remote ssh tunnel to webparametrics.co.uk allowing ssh access to the pi

 remscopedrivers.service

+remscopedrivers runs remscopedrivers.py which calls indi_mr.driverstomqtt to run the indi drivers and communicates to the mqtt server

 indiclient.service

+indiclient runs a web based, password protected indi client on port 8000, for local control of the telescope.

 picoserial.service

+picoserial communicates with the drivers (which publish via redis) and the serial uart to communicate with the pico board.

 For example

+Again, login as user pi, and then, to run a root shell:

+sudo /bin/bash

-As root, set mqtttunnel.service into the system directory as:
+Then from /home/bernard/acremscope-pi, copy mqtttunnel.service into the system directory using:

-/lib/systemd/system/mqtttunnel.service
+cp /home/bernard/acremscope-pi/mqtttunnel.service /lib/systemd/system/mqtttunnel.service

 Enable the service with the following commands: